Central Asia: An Emerging Frontier for Edible Oils

 Thailand’s expanding beauty and personal care market presents significant medium- to long-term opportunities for Malaysia’s palm-based downstream industries.
 While oleochemicals will continue to underpin mass-market formulations through their functional versatility and cost competitiveness, palm phytonutrients offer Malaysia a pathway to move further up the value chain, capturing higher margins and supporting product differentiation.

-and targeted market positioning will be critical in translating sectoral growth into sustained export expansion—reinforcing palm oil’s role not merely as a commodity, but as a source of advanced, high-value solutions for the regional beauty and wellness industry.
+By leveraging its integrated palm oil ecosystem, strong R&D capabilities, and established sustainability credentials, Malaysia is well positioned to supply both volume-driven oleochemicals and premium phytonutrient ingredients to Thailand’s rapidly evolving beauty and personal care sector.
+Strategic collaboration with Thai manufacturers, continued innovation, and targeted market positioning will be critical in translating sectoral growth into sustained export expansion—reinforcing palm oil’s role not merely as a commodity, but as a source of advanced, high-value solutions for the regional beauty and wellness industry.